 Skip to Content

-The Town of Leland in North Carolina has a gorgeous FREE lights display with over 100,000 lights, animatronic holiday scenes, and more.
-Leland In Lights 2022 will begin on December 3, 2022.
+The Town of Leland in North Carolina has a gorgeous free lights display with lights, animatronic holiday scenes, and more.
+Leland In Lights 2023 will begin on December 2, 2023.
+The 2023 version is different than in the past, due to construction, so get all the updated details here.

 For help planning a trip to the area, check out our other Wilmington area posts.